SichengStevenLi/ai-experiments.github.io/Mistral_on_iGPU/part_1.md

 ## Next Step

-Next, I will share my hands-on experience of running two versions of the `Mistral 7B` language model on an iGPU using `IPEX-LLM`.
+Next, I set my eyes on `Mistral 7B`, a highly optimized, open-source large language model designed for efficient natural language processing tasks.
+I will be running two versions of the `Mistral 7B` language model on an iGPU using `IPEX-LLM` and documenting my hands-on experience.

-Stay tuned for Part 2, where I will share the initial results and analysis for running these models on a local setup, including performance metrics and practical insights.
+Stay tuned for Part 2, where I will present the initial results and analysis for running these models on a local setup, including performance metrics and practical insights.